Sargeson Prize

-First offered in 2019, the Sargeson Prize is New Zealand’s biggest short story prize, sponsored by the University of Waikato.
+First offered in 2019, the Sargeson Prize is New Zealand’s biggest short story award, sponsored by the University of Waikato.
 Named for celebrated New Zealand writer Frank Sargeson, the Prize was conceived by writer Catherine Chidgey, who also lectures in Writing Studies at the University.

 There is no entry fee, and entries are limited to one per writer.

-Entries open on 1 April for the 2025 Sargeson Prize and close at 11.59pm (NZST) on 30 June 2025.
+Entries for the 2026 competition open on 1 April 2026 and close on 30 June 2026.

 If you have any questions that aren't answered on this page or in the terms and conditions, please follow us on Facebook or X or email sargeson.prize@waikato.ac.nz